-Asset based long term care is quickly growing in popularity as seniors and those nearing retirement plan for potential long term care costs.
-There are only a couple of companies that currently market long term care annuity policies and Mutual of Omaha is one of them.
+Asset based long term care is quickly growing in popularity as those nearing retirement plan for potential long term care costs.
+There are only a few companies marketing long term care annuity policies and Mutual of Omaha is one of them.

-Their policy is called the Living Care Annuity and is a viable alternative to annual-pay traditional long term care policies.
-The primary advantages of hybrid annuity plans are the absence of ongoing premiums and the leverage gained on the invested dollars.
+Their policy is called the Living Care Annuity.
+The primary advantages of their hybrid annuity plans are the absence of ongoing premiums and the leverage gained on your invested dollars.

 Simply put, a hybrid long term care annuity policy is an ordinary deferred fixed annuity with a declared fixed interest rate.
 The account grows every year through compounding interest.
 Assuming no interest is withdrawn, the interest gains will accumulate tax deferred.